Istituto Giannina Gaslini: Structure

 The structure is organized in pavilions surrounded by the sea of Ligurian Riviera.
 The project was carried out by the architect Angelo Crippa and involved a huge complex of 20 buildings on a total plot of 73,000 square meters, including extensive gardens, internal roads, and access roads.
 After six years of construction, these buildings now house the clinics, the university, halls for the treatment of infectious diseases, the school for pediatric nurses, and the Institute of Mental and Moral Rehabilitation of Deficient and Abnormal Childhood.

 After World War II, following the damage suffered by the institute, Gerolamo Gaslini undertakes to restore its functionality and expand its capabilities.

 In particular, it creates five new centers of clinical investigation, treatment, and assistance (immaturity, auxology, streptomycin, orthotics, anti-poliomyelitis); four new departments: experimental surgery, pathological anatomy and histology, physiotherapy and cardiac catheterization, three new hospital departments, and three clinics; it incorporates new university hospitals such as orthopedics and traumatology.

 The institute was designed, built, and furnished entirely at the expense of Mr. and Mrs. Gaslini in memory of their daughter Giannina.

 The Gaslini Institute is the largest children's hospital in northern Italy and has extensive green areas on the coast, two-thirds of which are used as a park.

 The Gaslini employs over 2,000 staff including doctors, nurses, academics, and researchers.

 There are all pediatric specialties, numerous laboratories, and university chairs, many with corresponding professional schools.

 Since its foundation, the Gaslini has been the seat of the University of Genoa.

 On average there are a total of 516 beds, about 50 thousand admissions per year (between normal, day hospital, and outpatient treatment), with more than 40 thousand accesses to the emergency department in the 2nd quarter.

 There are about 600 foreign patients per year, on average from sixty countries of the world.

 Research

 Research is a strategic goal of the Institute and is primarily aimed at translating research findings into clinical practice.
 In 2007–2008, Gaslini Institute received the coveted accreditation recognition of Joint Commission International.

 In 2019, the agreement between the Giannina Gaslini Institute and the Italian Institute of Technology (IIT) will reach its operational conclusion, particularly in relation to the Joint Lab aspects of genomics, which are aspects of both high-value research and highly specialized complex diagnostics.

 The Institute shows an increasing number of admissions with appropriateness criteria and a progressive increase in the volume of outpatient activities, day clinics, and day surgery provided in a structure called "Day Hospital".
 In 2019, 538,704 outpatient services were provided, including 14,742 ordinary admissions and 14,696 cycles of Day Hospital and Day Surgery.

-Due to its nature as IRCCS, an important mission of the institute is scientific research, the results of which are published in prestigious international journals and aim to translate the latest achievements in pediatrics and pediatric specialties into clinical application.
+Due to its nature as IRCCS, an important mission of the institute is scientific research, the results of which are published in international journals and aim to translate the latest achievements in pediatrics and pediatric specialties into clinical application.

 The research activity is carried out within the 5 institutional research lines (PNR 2018-2020):